|

 known about any other way.

-I'm always
+I'm always open to hearing

-open to hearing what your vision is
+what your vision is so that

-I may try to find a way to create
+I may try to find a way to

-something special for you and your
+create something special for

-friends.
-Many times, I offer to
+times, I offer to create a

-create a special one-of-a-kind
+special one-of-a-kind

-compilation CD of songs for you -
+compilation CD of songs for

-sometimes, with a photo for the
+you - sometimes, with a

-cover that you provide - and you may
+provide - and you may then

-then send it out with your
+send it out with your

 invitations.
-When the concert is in
+When the

-someone's honor, a birthday or
+honor, a birthday or

 anniversary or retirement or